The amatory ambit which I occupy indicates, to the ears of my heart, that

 Succubus: a class of demon who has intercourse with humans while they sleep

-Scribbl/es: to write or draw hastily or carelessly; to fill or cover something with careless or worthless writings or draw; a piece of writing or a drawing that is done quickly or carelessly
+Scribbl/es: to write or draw hastily or carelessly; to fill or cover something with careless or worthless writings or drawled envelope; a piece of writing or a drawing that is done quickly or carelessly

 •amanuensis: (n) one employed to write from dictation or to copy manuscript like a calligrapher, copyist, or scribe.